An Entropy-based Text Watermarking Detection Method: Introduction

 \section{Introduction}

-The advancements in LLMs have enabled it to generate high-quality outputs indistinguishable from humans, and also achieve better performance on various real-world generation tasks.
+The rapid advancements in large language models (LLMs) have enabled them to generate high-quality outputs indistinguishable from humans, and also achieve better performance on various real-world generation tasks.
 However, this gives rise to the potential risk of misuse.
-Specifically, LLM-generated assignments, including essays, code, and reports, pose a threat to academic integrity.
+Specifically, LLM-generated assignments, including essays and codes, pose a threat to academic integrity.
 Misusing LLMs to generate fake news can also lead to negative societal consequences \cite{megias2021dissimilar}.
-Therefore, algorithms capable of effectively marking and identifying machine-generated contents have become essential.
+Therefore, algorithms capable of effectively identifying machine-generated contents have become essential.

-The text watermarking algorithm for LLMs can embed hidden features that can be detected later during the text generation process of LLMs, thus effectively alleviating the problem of misuse of LLMs.
-The current LLM watermarking technology is usually to embed watermark information in the process of generating tokens during LLM inference.
-For example, \citet{DBLP:conf/icml/KirchenbauerGWK23} divides the model's vocabulary into two lists, green and red, and increases the logit value of tokens in the green list.
-By modifying the token distributions, it leads the generated text to contain mostly watermarked (green) tokens.
-In the watermark detection process, the degree of watermark is usually judged by the number of watermarked tokens in the text.

-Although current text watermarking algorithms perform well in most high-entropy scenarios, its performance in low-entropy scenarios such as code generation or formatted document generation still needs to be improved.
-The reason behind this is that low-entropy tokens usually have stronger determinism, are more difficult to modify in the watermarking process, and are easier to affect the quality of the text when forcefully modified \cite{tu2023waterbench}.

-In figure \ref{intro-fig}, we illustrate the watermark ratio in tokens of three different entropy levels.
-A token with higher entropy will have a significantly larger probability to be modified and watermarked.
-On the contrary, it is rare to see a green token in low-entropy tokens.